Bearded Dragon Sleep & 5 Surprising Sleeping Habits

 5 Surprising Bearded Dragon Sleep Habits

-If you find your bearded dragon doing any of the following things, there’s no reason to panic!
+If you find your bearded dragon doing any of the following things, it’s normal even if they are weird!
 There are many surprising bearded dragon sleep habits that are totally healthy.

 Though bearded dragons usually sleep lying on their stomachs, there are many other positions some may prefer.
 There’s nothing wrong with letting your bearded dragon sleep on its back, standing up, or even clinging to a wall!
 Your pet’s preferred sleeping position may also change over its lifetime.

 During the late fall and winter months, it’s not unusual for bearded dragons to nap for days or even weeks.
-This is because your bearded dragon has entered a period called brumation.
+This is because your bearded dragon has entered a winter sleep period called brumation.
 This is essentially hibernation for reptiles.
-For more information on brumation, check out our comprehensive article (https://beardeddragonsworld.com/bearded-dragon-brumation/).

 You might notice your bearded dragon changing to a lighter color when it’s asleep.
 Researchers from the University of Exeter and University of Melbourne discovered that these bearded dragons shift from dark hues in the morning to lighter shades by night.
 Intriguingly, this pattern continues even in the absence of light for 24 hours, indicating a deeper biological clock at work.